Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Details of Dataset

 \begin{itemize} \item \textbf{Input:} Randomly select 3-5 words from a specific language.
 We chose 100 simple English words and translated them into other languages using Google Translate. \item \textbf{Transformation rules:} The dataset includes equal amounts of single-step, two-step, and three-step symbolic operations.
 For single-step operations, each rule generates an equal number of samples.
 For two-step and three-step operations, rule combinations are randomly selected. \item \textbf{Output:} Generated through transformation rules.
 Other options are partially randomly generated and partially based on random replacements from the original input, ensuring consistent length and a unique correct answer. \end{itemize}

-\subsection{Logical Reasoning}
+\subsubsection{Logical reasoning}

 This dataset generates output from a subset of eight input propositions using logical rules.
 Logical rules include Implication Elimination, Conjunction Introduction, Conjunction Elimination, Disjunction Introduction, Disjunction Elimination, and Proof by Contradiction.
 The Logical rules are referenced from \citet{saparov2024testing}.
+Each of the three parts are generated by the following rules:

 \begin{itemize} \item \textbf{Input:} Eight propositions are generated using proposition templates and randomly selected entities, proposition templates referenced from \citet{saparov2024testing} and entities from \citet{saparov2024testing} and \citet{gao2024multilingual}.
 Missing languages were supplemented using Google Translate. \item \textbf{Transformation rules:} Each logical rule generates an equal number of samples. \item \textbf{Output:} Generated through logical rules.
 Other options are partially based on entities appearing in the propositions and partially randomly generated, ensuring a unique correct answer. \end{itemize}